mirage/mirage-www/tmpl/blog/ocaml-tls-api-internals-attacks-mitigation.md

 in the meantime more attacks have been published, such as the [renegotiation flaw][understanding_reneg].

-As [already mentioned][tls-intro], we track all our security issues ([checked][closed] and [unchecked][open]) on our GitHub issue tracker.
+As [already mentioned][tls-intro], we track all our [mitigated][closed] and [open][open] security issues on our GitHub issue tracker.

-Due to the choice of using OCaml, a memory managed programming language, we obstruct certain bug classes (temporal and spatial memory safety).
+Due to the choice of using OCaml, a memory managed programming language, we obstruct entire bug classes, namely temporal and spatial memory safety.

-On a general note, there are some weak ciphers, such as RC4 and 3DES (see [issue 8][issue8] and [issue 10][issue10]).
-If we phase these two ciphers out, a TLS-1.0 implementation (such as Windows XP) wouldn't have any ciphersuite to talk to us anymore.
+Cryptoanalysis and improvement of computational power weaken some ciphers, such as RC4 and 3DES (see [issue 8][issue8] and [issue 10][issue10]).
+If we phase these two ciphers out, there wouldn't be any ciphersuite left to communicate with some compliant TLS-1.0 implementations.

 [issue8]: https://github.com/mirleft/ocaml-tls/issues/8
 [issue10]: https://github.com/mirleft/ocaml-tls/issues/10